hotwired/turbo-rails/README.md

 Running `turbo:install` will install through NPM if Webpacker is installed in the application.
 Otherwise the asset pipeline version is used.

+If you're using Webpack and need to use either the cable consumer or the Turbo instance, you can import [`Turbo`](https://turbo.hotwire.dev/reference/drive) and/or [`cable`](https://github.com/hotwired/turbo-rails/blob/87542edecc4008c46249e5d8ede79b3eda62a5e2/app/javascript/turbo/cable.js) (`import { Turbo, cable } from "@hotwired/turbo-rails"`), but ensure that your application actually *uses* the members it `import`s when using this style (see [turbo-rails#48](https://github.com/hotwired/turbo-rails/issues/48)).

 ## Usage